vdomah/oc-botman-plugin/README.md

 });
 ````

-And to create your own endoint create the following routes.php in your plugin:
+And to create your own endpoint create the following routes.php in your plugin:
 ````$xslt
 <?php
 use BotMan\BotMan\BotManFactory;